Short Bio

 Language is not neutral—it carries histories, cultures, traditions, silences, and power.
 And the languages I speak function as a set of keys, unlocking doors to different worlds.
 As a writer, I weigh each word not just for how it sounds but for its origins and who it might exclude.
 The ability to read unlocks the understanding of life’s essential hidden facets, demonstrating how the written word derives its power from our deliberate use of language to convey meaning.

-Stories: Whose stories, by whom, and for whom?
+Stories: Whose, by whom, and for whom?

 Nature: The paradox of writing about nature

 I don’t presume Mother Nature to be voiceless.
 Beautiful yet ruthless, she’s a powerful advocate for herself.
 Hence, writing about nature is inherently political.
 Because we are not separate from nature; we are nature.
-For me, writing about the moon or a flower is to reject being boxed into a single narrative and broadening the scope of African literature.
+For me, writing about the moon or a flower is to reject being boxed into a single narrative and about broadening the scope of African literature.

 Beauty: What is beauty and why does it matter?